 The small kingdom of Marshovia has a little problem.
-The main tax-payer, the wealthy widow Sonia (who pays 52 0f the taxes) has left for Paris So Count Danilo is sent to Paris, to stop ...
+The main tax-payer, the wealthy widow Sonia (who pays 52% of the taxes) has left for Paris.
+So Count Danilo is sent to Paris, to stop ...
 See full summary »

 Edward Everett Horton

 18 of 21 people found this review helpful.

 Was this review helpful to you?